Aminocd/slate/source/index.html.md

 cl-link | The link to the Craigslist post containing the description of the listing cl-title | The title of the Craiglist post containing the description of the listing.
 Must match the cl-title value offer-currency | Whether the listing is offering currency.
-If true, the user must have an adequate amount of currency in the source currency holding they designate to cover the amount offered created-at | The time and date when the listing was created updated-at | The time and date when the listing was last updated
+If true, the user must have an adequate amount of currency in the source currency holding they designate to cover the amount offered currency-icon-url | The URL for the icon of the currency being offered user-avatar-url | The URL of the avatar of the user that created the listing currency-issuer-user-id | The ID of the user that issues the currency being offered currency-issuer-user-username | The username of the user that issues the currency being offered currency-issuer-user-avatar-url | The URL of the avatar of the user that issues the currency being offered created-at | The time and date when the listing was created updated-at | The time and date when the listing was last updated